AndrewBetson/TF-Minecraft/README.md

 License
 ==================
-This plugin, for the time being, retains the original versions MIT licensing.
+This plugin retains the original versions MIT licensing.
 The Minecraft content included in this repo is released under the terms of the "hope neither Mojang nor Microsoft notice or care" license.

 TODO
 ==================
-- Improve player/teleporter proximity detection.
+- Add natives for other plugins to interface with.
 - Look into `TR_GetPlaneNormal` for more robust block-on-block building.
 - Document the arduous process of adding a new block type.